tim01324/CAPM/Project Life Cycles and Processes.md

 closing

 during monitoring and controlling, if there is a problem, we go back to planning phase to fix the problem

+# define project scope

+define the boundaries of a project outlines what will be included or excluded

+# project scope statement

+Goals and objectives